Salman138981/FoodJet/README.md

-# Online Food Delivery Application:
+# REST API Online Food Delivery Application: FoodJet

-This is a README file for an Online Food Delivery Application that aims to create a bridge between restaurants and customers.
-The application is being developed using the Spring Boot framework for the backend and HTML, CSS, and JavaScript for the frontend.
+* We have developed this REST API for Online Food Delivery Application.
+This API performs all the fundamental CRUD Operations of any Food Delivery Application platform which user validation at every step.
+* This project is developed by a team of 4 Back-end Developers during project week in Masai School.

+## Tech Stack
+* java
+* Spring Framework
+* Spring Boot
+* Hibernate
+* MySQL

 ## Problem Statement: